nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 4. Under 'Wiki' you can find 'Page'.
 Here we can create or edit a 'Page' to summarize meeting minutes or write down sharable notes.

-:bulb: For details, please check out the [DataHUB manual](./../../DataHUB-Manual/datahub-files.html).
+:bulb: For more details about DataHUB &ndash; please check out the [DataHUB manual](./../../DataHUB-Manual/datahub-files.html).

 ## User Guide - the ARC

 ### Introduction to the ARC

+The ARC is made up of several folders.
 The basic ARC folder structure consists of:

 - studies
 - assays